JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 are shifted so as to align better on the rectangular grid of pixels.

-If you want text to be rendered precisely (and in the specified color) it might be worth investigating Luxor’s [`textoutlines`](@ref) function, which converts text to vector-based outlines.
-These are then susceptible to the anti-aliasing settings described above.
+If you want text to be rendered precisely (and in a specified color) it might be worth investigating Luxor’s [`textoutlines`](@ref) function, which converts text to vector-based outlines.
+These are then rendered with the anti-aliasing settings described above for graphics.